 Cape Shirreff (including San Telmo Island) is presently the site of the largest known breeding colony of the Antarctic fur seal in the Antarctic Peninsula region.
 Antarctic fur seals were once abundant throughout the South Shetland Islands but were hunted to local extinction between 1820 and 1824.
 The next observation of Antarctic fur seals at Cape Shirreff was on 14 January 1958, when 27 animals were recorded, including seven juveniles (Tufft 1958).
 The following season, on 31 January 1959, a group of seven adult males, one female and one male pup were recorded, along with one dead male pup (O'Gorman, 1961).
-A second female arrived three days later, and by mid-March 32 Antarctic fur seals were present.
-By 2002, the estimated Antarctic fur seal population at Cape Shirreff (excluding San Telmo Island) increased to 14,842 animals (including 6,453 pups), with the total population (including San Telmo Island) being 21,190 animals (including 8577 pups) (Hucke-Gaete et al. 2004).
+A second female arrived three days later, and, by mid-March, 32 Antarctic fur seals were present.
+By 2002, the estimated Antarctic fur seal population at Cape Shirreff (excluding San Telmo Island) being 21,190 animals (including 8,577 pups) (Hucke-Gaete et al. 2004).
 More recent data on Antarctic fur seal numbers have yet to be published.
-However, the present number of Antarctic fur seals at Cape Shirreff remain an order of magnitude lower than pre-exploitation populations, and it is unclear whether numbers will recover to their previous levels (Hucke-Gaete et al. 2004).
+However, the present number of Antarctic fur seals at Cape Shirreff remains an order of magnitude lower than pre-exploitation populations, and it is unclear whether numbers will recover to their previous levels (Hucke-Gaete et al. 2004).

 Antarctic fur seal breeding sites at Cape Shirreff are concentrated around the coastline of the northern half of the peninsula (Map 3).
 At San Telmo Island, breeding is concentrated at both ends of the island, with juveniles commonly found near the middle (Torres 1995).
-Long term monitoring of Antarctic fur seals has been carried at Cape Shirreff since 1991, with the primary objective of studying breeding success in relation to prey availability, environmental variability and human impacts (Osman et al. 2004).
-Researchers have studied various aspects of the fur seal colony, including pup production, predation and growth, female attendance behavior, seal diet and diving and foraging.
-During the 2009-10 summer season, researchers tagged Antarctic fur seals, along with Weddell seals and Leopard seals, to monitor their behavior over the winter period.
+Long-term monitoring of Antarctic fur seals has been carried at Cape Shirreff since 1991, with the primary objective of studying breeding success in relation to prey availability, environmental variability and human impacts (Osman et al. 2004).
+Researchers have studied various aspects of the fur seal colony, including pup production, predation and growth, female attendance behavior, seal diet and diving and foraging (Goebel et al. 2014)..
+Genetic analysis to investigate the recolonization of Antarctic fur seals at Cape Shirreff from the putative source population at South Georgia has been conducted and highly significant genetic differences have been found, which indicates that even relict populations can recover without losing genetic diversity (Bonin et al. 2013).
+The Antarctic fur seal colony at Cape Shirreff has also been used to study the genetic analysis of twin pups, which are rare among pinnipeds (Bonin et al. 2012).

-During the 2008-09 season, the AMLR program reported a 13.3% reduction in pup production from the previous summer season (Goebel et al. 2009).
-Pup production at Cape Shirreff was particularly low during both the 2007-08 and 2008-09 seasons, most likely as a result unfavorable winter conditions (Goebel et al. 2008; 2009).
-During recent seasons, growth rates of fur seal pups within the Area have been studied in relation to sex, breeding season and maternal foraging and attendance (Vargas et al. 2009) and a number of extremely rare color patterns in fur seal pups have been recorded within the Area.
-Antarctic fur seals with pie-bald or light colorings were documented for the first time and an albino Weddell seal represented the first confirmed case of albinism in Weddell, Leopard, Ross or Crabeater seals (Acevedo et al. 2009a, 2009b).
+During the 2010/11 season, the U.S. AMLR program reported a 14% reduction in pup production from the previous summer season (Goebel et al. 2014).
+Pup production at Cape Shirreff was particularly low during the 2007/08, 2008/09, 2009/10 and 2010/11 seasons, with all of them showing a double-digit decline, most likely as a result of unfavorable winter conditions and a change in demography with an increase in older female seals, leading to lower reproductive rates and higher mortality (Goebel et al. 2008, 2009, 2011, 2014).
+During recent seasons, growth rates of fur seal pups within the Area have been studied in relation to sex, breeding season and maternal foraging and attendance (Vargas et al. 2009, McDonald et al. 2012a, 2012b).
+Studies on population dynamics have also been undertaken, with results showing that without the top-down impact from predation the Antarctic fur seal colony would most likely increase, despite the bottom-up effects of climate change (Schwarz et al. 2013).